 For employees of DOE or its contractors with cancer, the DOE facility definition only determines eligibility for a dose reconstruction, which is a prerequisite to a compensation decision (except for members of the Special Exposure Cohort).
 The compensation decision for cancer claimants is based on a section of the statute entitled "Exposure in the Performance of Duty."
-That provision [42 U.S.C. § 7384n(b)] says that an individual with cancer "shall be determined to have sustained that cancer in the performance of duty for purposes of the compensation program if, and only if, the cancer ... was at least as likely as not related to employment at the facility [where the employee worked], as determined in accordance with the POC [probability of causation1] guidelines established under subsection (c) ..."
+That provision [42 U.S.C. § 7384n(b)] says that an individual with cancer "shall be determined to have sustained that cancer in the performance of duty for purposes of the compensation program if, and only if, the cancer ... was at least as likely as not related to employment at the facility [where the employee worked], as determined in accordance with the [probability of causation] guidelines established under subsection (c) ...."
 [42 U.S.C. § 7384n(b)].
 Neither the statute nor the probability of causation guidelines (nor the dose reconstruction regulation) define "performance of duty" for DOE employees with a covered cancer or restrict the "duty" to nuclear weapons work.

-As noted above, the statute includes a definition of a DOE facility that excludes "buildings, structures, premises, grounds, or operations covered by Executive Order No. 12344, dated February 1, 1982 (42 U.S.C.
-7158 note), pertaining to the Naval Nuclear Propulsion Program" [42 U.S.C. § 7384l(12)].
+As noted above, the statute includes a definition of a DOE facility that excludes "buildings, structures, premises, grounds, or operations covered by Executive Order No. 12344, dated February 1, 1982 (42) U.S.C.
+7158 note), pertaining to the Naval Nuclear Propulsion Program" [42 U.S.C. §Section 7384I(12)].
 While this definition contains an exclusion with respect to the Naval Nuclear Propulsion Program, the section of EEOICPA that deals with the compensation decision for covered employees with cancer [i.e., 42 U.S.C. § 7384n(b), entitled "Exposure in the Performance of Duty"] does not contain such an exclusion.
-Therefore, the statute requires NIOSH to include all occupationally derived radiation exposures at the facility in its dose reconstructions for employees at DOE facilities, including radiation exposures related to the Naval Nuclear Propulsion Program.
-As a result, all internal and external dosimetry monitoring results are considered valid for use in dose reconstruction.
+Therefore, the statute requires NIOSH to include all radiation exposures in its dose reconstructions for employees at DOE facilities, including radiation exposures related to the Naval Nuclear Propulsion Program.
+As a result, all internal and external dosimetry results are considered valid for use in dose reconstruction.
 No efforts are made to determine the eligibility of any fraction of total measured exposure for inclusion in dose reconstruction.
-NIOSH, however, does not consider the following exposures to be occupationally derived: